Gisela Getty

 Gisela Martine Getty (née Schmidt; born 3 April 1949) is a German photographer, film director, designer, and author.
-She and her late sister, Jutta Winkelmann, are known in Germany as high-profile representatives of what German historiography calls the '68-movement.
+She is known for her involvement in the German 1968 movement, along with her late sister, Jutta Winkelmann.

 Life

 Early years

-Gisela Martine Schmidt was born in 1949 in Kassel, a mid-size town north of Frankfurt.
+Getty was born Gisela Martine Schmidt in 1949 in Kassel, West Germany.
 Her father, Julius Schmidt, was a writer and military historian.
-Gisela's mother, born Ruth Winzenburg, was a qualified teacher who quit her job in an agricultural college to concentrate on her family.
-Gisela and her sister Jutta attended the Waldorf school in Kassel and then studied graphic arts, fashion, film, and photography at the Kassel Arts Academy between 1966 and 1970.
+Her mother, born Ruth Winzenburg, was a teacher who left her job in an agricultural college to care for her family.
+Gisela attended the Waldorf school in Kassel with her sister Jutta.
+There, she studied graphic arts, fashion, film, and photography at the Kassel Arts Academy between 1966 and 1970.

-In 1968, the sisters teamed up with Adolf Winkelmann and Gerhard Büttenbender to found the Kassel Film Collective.
+In 1968, the sisters partnered with Adolf Winkelmann and Gerhard Büttenbender to form the Kassel Film Collective.
 In 1969, they won first prize at the International Short Film Festival in Oberhausen.
-Their 31-minute winning film, Heinrich Viel, concerning a production line worker, was filmed in the Volkswagen factory in Baunatal.
-Gisela later cheerfully described it as "unwatchable".
+Their 31-minute film, Heinrich Viel, about a production line worker, was filmed in the Volkswagen factory in Baunatal.

 Also in 1969, Gisela Schmidt married Gerhard Büttenbender.
-Her sister married Adolf Winkelmann shortly afterward.
+Jutta married Adolf Winkelmann shortly afterward.

 Berlin, Rome, and California

-Gisela initially came to public attention during the student protests of 1968 and the years that followed, as she was active in the demonstrations in Kassel and West Berlin.
-Gisela's marriage with Büttenbender ended, and in 1970 she relocated to Berlin with Jutta.
-Many years later, when asked what she hoped to find in Berlin, Gisela answered without hesitation: "Revolution, of course".
-Sexual liberation and the total rejection of their parents' value system were also important factors central to the "'68-movement".
-The actor Rolf Zacher and the hippie mentor Rainer Langhans were among their new friends.
+Gisela initially came to public attention during the 1968 student protests of the West German government.
+The years that followed, she was active in the demonstrations in Kassel and West Berlin.
+Getty's marriage with Büttenbender ended, and in 1970 she relocated to Berlin with Jutta.
+During this time, Getty and Jutta began friendships with actor Rolf Zacher and Rainer Langhans.
 Sources are inconsistent when a group including Jutta, Gisela, and Rolf Zacher moved to Rome.
 At around the same time, Gisela married Zacher.
-The marriage was brief, but it lasted long enough to produce a daughter, Anna, born towards the end of October 1972.
-The "life without limits" that Gisela was leading in Rome was not conducive to safely bringing up a new baby, and Anna was quickly sent to Kassel to be looked after by the family.
+The marriage was brief, but it lasted long enough to produce a daughter, Anna, born towards the end of October 1972. the lifestyle that Gisela was leading in Rome was not conducive to safely bring up a new baby, and Anna was quickly sent to Kassel to be looked after by the family.

 During the early part of 1973, she met the teenager John Paul Getty who a few months later, still in Rome, became the victim of a very widely publicized 'Ndrangheta kidnapping.
-Getty had been expelled from his Rome-based international school the previous year, following the death of his stepmother, and become a teenage drop-out.
+Getty had been expelled from his Rome-based international school the previous year, following the death of his stepmother, therefore becoming a teenage drop-out.
 Soon after he first set eyes on the twins the three of them became inseparable, living together in a shared basement apartment in Rome-Trastevere, sharing the bed as a threesome and "convinced that we could achieve anything we wanted".
-Nevertheless, as Gisela later told an interviewer, at that stage "...there wasn’t more than holding hands".
+Nevertheless, as Gisela later told an interviewer, at that stage "... there wasn’t more than holding hands".